jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Pricing/Billing-Case.md

 ## Billing Case

 This paper introduces the calculation method of OSS cost in the form of a case.
-The unit price in the case is from the price information published on the official website of JD Cloud.
+The unit price in the case is from the price information published on the official website of JD Cloud & AI.
 See [Pricing Description](./Price-Overview.md) for the price details.
 For free tier change used in the case, [Free-Tier](./Free-Tier-For-Oss.md) shall prevail.

 **Case background : Use standard storage + data access**